balena-io/docs/pages/faq/troubleshooting/restore-edison.md

 # Help, I bricked my Edison!

-If your Edison is unresponsive or for some bizarre reason, you want to restore your Edison to its unresinfied state, we've prepared a guide for you:
+If your Edison is unresponsive or for some bizarre reason, you want to restore your Edison to its default state, we've prepared a guide for you:

 ## Tools